What is a traffic intersection?

 - In addition, because of the increase in walking distance and road widths, pedestrians and commuters are exposed to greater delays and higher accident risks.
 This further discourages use of public transport by children, disabled and other vulnerable road users.

-Grade separate junctions may encourage higher speeds, greater use of private vehicles and long trip lengths.
+Grade separated junctions may encourage higher speeds, greater use of private vehicles and long trip lengths.